kiranmai1805/Project_Posture_guardian/README.md

 Contributors

-D. Kiranmai Meghana Developer & Designer
+Your Name - Developer & Designer

-License

-This project is licensed under the MIT License - see the LICENSE file for detail
+Team Members (if any)